11 best travel companies for women-only tours for 2025

 These female-only tours average about 12 people, which allows Adventures in Good Company to foster authentic and fulfilling experiences.
 Prices include all lodging, meals, transportation during the tour, gear and equipment for the activities on the itinerary, and certified and experienced guides.

-Quick Facts about Women-Only Tours with Adventures in Good Company
+Quick facts about women-only tours with Adventures in Good Company

 • Average guided tour group size: 12 women.

-• Price range: Budge to upscale (from about $1,595 to $7,395 per person).
+• Price range: Budget to upscale (from about $1,595 to $7,395 per person).

 • What’s included: Lodging, meals, transportation for the duration of the trip, experienced and certified guides, luggage transport, group gear, and equipment for activities.